GravityKit/GravityView/readme.txt

 == Changelog ==

 * Tweak: Show "Embed Shortcode" helper if a View has widgets configured but not Fields
+* Fixed: `tabindex` not properly set for Update/Cancel/Delete buttons in Edit Entry

 = 1.22.3 on December 21, 2017 =